Aftershave: Balm

+Ingredients

 Early aftershaves included witch-hazel and bay rum, and have been documented in shaving guides.
 Both are still sold as aftershaves.

 Some aftershaves use fragrance or essential oil to enhance scent.

 An alcohol-based aftershave usually causes an immediate stinging sensation after applying it post-shave, with effects sometimes lasting several minutes, but most commonly only for seconds.
 Non-alcohol-based products also exist.